• Skip to primary navigation

 • 1 lb pork belly chopped

-• 2 medium tomatoes diced
+• 2 tomatoes diced

-• 1 medium onion diced
+• 1 onion diced

 • 1 teaspoon garlic minced

-• 1 small can tomato sauce
+• 8 ounces tomato sauce

-• 1 cup chick peas garbanzos
+• 1 cup chickpeas garbanzos

-• 1 large plaintain banana ripe, chopped
+• 1 plantains ripe, chopped

-• 1 medium sized potato cubed
+• 1 potato cubed

-• 1 small cabbage quartered
+• 1 head cabbage quartered

-• 1/4 lb long green beans
+• 12 long green beans

-• 1 bunch bok choy pechay
+• 1 bunch bok choy

 • 1 cup water